ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    interfaces are not channelized (i.e., they can only support one ODU2).

-   When a 10Gb IP link between R1 and R8 is needed, an ODU2 end-to-end connection needs to be created, passing through transport network nodes S3, S1, S2, S31, S33, S34, S15 and S18 which belong to
+   When a 10Gb an IP connectivity service between R1 and R8 is needed, an ODU2 end-to-end connection needs to be created, passing through transport network nodes S3, S1, S2, S31, S33, S34, S15 and S18 which belong to
    different PNC domains (multi-domain service request):